 How the Natural Resource Ecology and Management Department was Born

-The seeds of natural resource conservation planted during the Presidency of Theodore Roosevelt took root, during the dark days of the Great American Depression; exemplified by the massive conservation efforts associated with Federal programs such as CCC and TVA.
-An early outcome was the realization that more formalized training programs in fisheries and wildlife management were needed.
-Aldo Leopold, an Iowa native, was among those that helped to create this awareness.
-Contributions of another Iowan, J. N. "Ding" Darling helped further public awareness of natural resource issues and the need for scientific approaches to the management of fish and wildlife populations.
-Darling was instrumental in establishing federal Cooperative Fish and Wildlife Research Units, formal teaching and research programs in fisheries and wildlife management, at the nation's land grant universities.
-Iowa State has the distinction of having been chosen as the initiating institution when this innovative program began to function in the mid-1930s, continuing to this day.
+The seeds of natural resource conservation took root during the dark days of the Great American Depression, with federal programs such as the Civilian Conservation Corp. and the Tennessee Valley Authority Act.
+It was quickly realized that more formalized training programs in fisheries and wildlife management were needed.
+Aldo Leopold, an Iowa native, helped to create this awareness alongside another Iowan, J. N. "Ding" Darling.
+Darling was instrumental in establishing federal Cooperative Fish and Wildlife Research Units, formal teaching and research programs in fisheries and wildlife management.
+Iowa State was chosen as the initiating institution for this innovative program in the mid-1930s, with the unit continuing to this day.